Skip Navigation Links

 • Windows API - uses Windows API directly for file operations.
 Used under Microsoft Visual Studio 6.0 (MFC) and C++Builder, because the libraries under these compilers do not support large files.

-If you need, you can adjust this behavior by setting the _ZIP_FILE_IMPLEMENTATION definition in the _features.h file to the following values:
+Without CMake: You can adjust the file implementation behavior manually by setting the _ZIP_FILE_IMPLEMENTATION definition in the _features.h file to the following values:

 • ZIP_ZFI_DEFAULT - to use default implementation.